kyleschnirring/lab-21-22-cowsay-client/README.md

  * create a `lint` npm script to lint your javscript code using eslint
 * create a wepack config file
  * must output files into a build directy
- * must have a sass loader config
+ * must have a sass loader config, that uses the `extract-text-webpack-plugin`

 # Directions
 * Create these directories to organize your code: